Completeness in the Polynomial Hierarchy for many natural Problems in Bilevel and Robust Optimization

-We remark that the crucial step in the proof of the above lemma is the usage of the solution-preserving property.
+We remark that the crucial step in the proof of the above lemma is the usage of the SSP property.
 In summary, we have described a polynomial time reduction from the $\Sigma^p_2$-complete problem \textsc{Restricted Interval Min-max Regret Sat} to \textsc{Restricted Interval Min-Max Regret-$\Pi$}, such that the objective value of both problems stays exactly the same.
 This proves that \textsc{Restricted Interval Min-Max Regret-$\Pi$} is $\Sigma^p_2$-hard.
-Together with the containment in the class $\Sigma^p_2$ (\cref{lem:regret-containment-sigma-2}), the proof is complete.
+Together with the containment, as argued above, the problem is $\Sigma^p_2$-complete. \end{proof}